andreigue/vex-123-for-parents/vex123_parent_guide.md

 ### Exercise 9: Color-coded decisions

-We've seen how an "if" "code block" could be limited with the "end if" card.
-Another way to limit it is using another "if" condition.
+We've seen how an "if" code block can be limited with the "end if" card.
+Another way to limit it is by using another "if" card.
+Basically, any orange Coder card will cut off the previous "if" block of code.

-In this exercise, we're going to program the robot to move forward and respond uniquely to different colored objects with the help of multiple "if" statements.
+In this exercise, we'll create a scenario where the robot moves forward and reacts differently to colored objects it encounters.
+The robot will turn left if it detects a blue object, turn right for red, and play a doorbell sound if it sees green.

+Start by setting up the field with colored objects placed at various points.
+Your goal is to program the robot to respond appropriately as it encounters each color.

-1. Start with moving the robot forward.
+1. Place the robot at the starting point on the field.
-2. If the robot encounters a blue object, it will turn left.
+2. Program the first "if" statement to turn the robot left if it detects a blue object.
-3. If the robot encounters a red object, it will turn right.
+3. Add another "if" statement to turn the robot right if it detects a red object.
-4. And if it detects green, it will simply play a doorbell sound.
+4. Include a third "if" statement to play a doorbell sound if the robot sees a green object.

 ![Left or right](./figures/ex9-color-decision.jpg)
 *The robot moves forward two tiles.
 Depending on the colored object that it encounters, it will perform different actions.*

-> **To Recap:** So far, we've seen that we can "close off" an "if" section with either an "end if" or another "if" statement.
+This approach demonstrates how multiple "if" statements can be used in sequence to create complex behaviors.
+Each "if" statement is independent, and the robot will evaluate each condition as it moves forward.
+This method allows for more nuanced and varied responses, making your robot's actions more dynamic and interactive.

 ## Continuing Conditional Logic: Else Statement